jonathantsang/Microtransaction-Simulator/README.md

 achievements:

 implemented:

-none:
 - first one is free (open a pack)
-- casino, old habits die hard (buy casino in shop)
+- the house always wins, old habits die hard (buy casino in shop)
 - Schooled, some people graduate but they still stupid (buy degree in shop)

+in progress:
+- oh what a feeling (open 50 packs)
+- dancing on the ceiling (open 100 packs)

+not yet implemented:
 - Negative 100 dollars (get -$100)
 - time well spend (get $1000)
 - tricks are for kids (card trick in shop)

-- oh what a feeling (open 50 packs)
-- dancing on the ceiling (open 100 packs)
 - lack of content (DLC in DLC)
 - Guacamole (click avocado at least once)